Lightstreamer/JMSExtender-lib-client-java/README.md

 ## Building

+To build the library you need:
+- JVM version 11
-As a prerequisite, you need the _Android command line tools_ installed on you system:
+- _Android command line tools_

+To install dne Android command line tools, follow these steps:
 - [Download](https://developer.android.com/studio#command-tools) the tools package and extract it into `<your_android_sdk_root>/cmdline-tools` folder, where `<your_android_sdk_root>` is a folder in your system.
 - Export the `ANDROID_SDK_ROOT` environment variable: